mattjegan/awesome-hacktoberfest/contributing.md

 ## Add quality

-Ensure your pull request adheres to the following guidelines
+Ensure your pull request adheres to the following guidelines.

 1. Hacktoberfest's value #2 **Quantity is fun, quality is key**.
 See <https://hacktoberfest.digitalocean.com/details> for details.
 2. Only awesome is awesome.
 See <https://github.com/sindresorhus/awesome/blob/master/awesome.md> for details.